-ı 2013 Minimum Payments P Present Value of ayments 2012 Minimum Payments V resent alue of ments Not later than 1 year Ps.
+2014 Minimum 2014 Preser 2013 F resent Minimum Minimum Value Value of e of Minimum F Payments ayments 5 Payments s Payments Not later than 1 year Ps.
+299 Ps.
+263 Ps.
 322 Ps.
-276 Ps.
-236 Ps.
-225 Later than 1 year and not later than 5 years 852 789 134 122 Total mínimum lease payments 1,174 1,065 370 347 Less amount representing finance charges 109 - 23 - Present value of minimum lease payments 1,065 1,065 347 347
+276 Later than 1 year and not later than 5 years 596 568 852 789 Total mínimum lease payments 895 831 1,174 1,065 Less amount representing finance charges 64 - 109 - Present value of minimum lease payments 831 831 Ps.
+1,065 Ps.
+1,065

 The Company through its subsidiary Coca-Cola FEMSA has firm commitments for the purchase of property, plant and equipment of Ps.
-1,828 as December 31, 2013.
+2,077 as December 31, 2014.

-25.9 Reestructuring provision
+25.9 Restructuring provision

 Coca-Cola FEMSA recorded a restructuring provision.
-This provision relates principally to reorganization in the structure of Coca-Cola FEMSA.
-The restructuring plan was drawn up and announced to the employees of Coca-Cola FEMSA in 2011 when the provision was recognized in its consolidated financial statements.
-The restructuring of Coca-Cola FEMSA was completed by 2013.
+This provision relates principally to reorganization in the structure of the Company.
+The restructuring plan was drawn up and announced to the employees of the Company in 2014 when the provision was recognized in its consolidated financial statements.
+The restructuring of the Company is expected to complete by 2015 and it is presented in current liabilities within accounts payable caption in the consolidated statement of financial position.

-Decei mber 31, 2013 D ecember 31, 2012 December 31, 2011 Balance at beginning of the year Ps.
-90 Ps.
-153 Ps.
-230 New 179 195 48 Payments (234) (258) (76) Cancellation (35) - (49) Balance at the end of the year Ps. - Ps.
-90 Ps.
-153
+ber 31, 2014 Dece ember 31, 2013 Dece ember 31, 2012 Balance at beginning of the year New Payments Cancellation Ps. - 199 (142) (25) Ps.
+90 179 (234) (35) Ps.
+153 195 (258) - Balance at end of the year Ps.
+32 Ps. - Ps.
+90

-26. Information by Segment
+Note 26.
+Information by Segment

 The analytical information by segment is presented considering the Company's business units (Subholding Companies as defined in Note 1), which is consistent with the internal reporting presented to the Chief Operating Decision Maker.
 A segment is a component of the Company that engages in business activities from which it earns revenues, and incurs the related costs and expenses, including revenues, costs and expenses that relate to transactions with any of Company's other components.
-All segments' operating results are reviewed regularly by the Chief Operating Decision Maker, which makes decisions about the resources that would be allocated to the segment and to assess its performance, and for which financial information is available.
+All segments' operating results are reviewed regularly by the Chief Operating Decision Maker, which makes decisions about the resources that would be allocated to the segment and to assess its performance, and for which financial information a) By Business Unit: